 Does the parent or guardian of a student with a disability have a right to discuss the impact of restraint or seclusion on their child’s access to FAPE?

 Yes.
 Section 504 requires that school districts establish and implement a system of procedural safeguards for parents or guardians to appeal district actions regarding the identification, evaluation, or educational placement of students with disabilities who need or are believed to need special education or related services.
 The school district must tell parents and guardians about this system, notify them of any evaluation or placement actions, allow them to examine their child’s records, afford them an impartial hearing with opportunity for parent or guardian participation and representation by counsel, and provide them a review procedure according to the 2016 U.S. Department of Education Office for Civil Rights Fact Sheet: Restraint and Seclusion of Students with Disabilities.

-The education team at Berchem, Moses & Devlin, P.C. offers representation and guidance to school district clients across the State of Connecticut.
-For inquiries regarding Section 504 compliance and more, visit http://www.bmdlaw.com, or email us at firstname.lastname@example.org.
+The education team at Berchem, Moses & Devlin, P.C. offers representation to school district clients across the State of Connecticut.
+For guidance regarding restraint and seclusion, visit http://www.bmdlaw.com, or email us at firstname.lastname@example.org.